sinclairzx81/fastify-typebox/readme.md

 ## Request

-Fastify TypeBox request handling works exactly the same as Fastify.
-However you must specify schemas as TypeBox types.
+Request handling should work inline with Fastify, However you must supply schemas as TypeBox types.
 Fastify TypeBox will then automatically infer the correct types in the Fastify route handlers.
+Request hooks are not supported.

 ```typescript
 fastify.get('/records', {